apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 ]
 ```

 Hmm, but that isn't what we wanted!
 Where is the beginning of each URL?
-It turns out the HTML contains so called relative links.
+It turns out the HTML contains so-called relative links.

 ## Turning relative links into absolute

 Browsers reading the HTML know the base address and automatically resolve such links, but we'll have to do this manually.
-Function [`urljoin`](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urljoin) from the Python's standard library will help us.
+The function [`urljoin`](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urljoin) from Python's standard library will help us.
 Let's add it to our imports first:

 ```py
 import httpx